openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

     -m "<path>"                  Required.
 Path to the Person/Vehicle/Bike Detection Crossroad model (.xml) file.
     -m_pa "<path>"               Optional.
 Path to the Person Attributes Recognition Crossroad model (.xml) file.
     -m_reid "<path>"             Optional.
 Path to the Person Reidentification Retail model (.xml) file.
-      -l "<absolute_path>"       Optional.
-For MKLDNN (CPU)-targeted custom layers, if any.
-Absolute path to a shared library with the kernels impl.
-          Or
-      -c "<absolute_path>"       Optional.
-For clDNN (GPU)-targeted custom kernels, if any.
-Absolute path to the xml file with the kernels desc.
     -d "<device>"                Optional.
 Specify the target device for Person/Vehicle/Bike Detection.
 The list of available devices is shown below.
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -d_pa "<device>"             Optional.
 Specify the target device for Person Attributes Recognition.
 The list of available devices is shown below.
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -d_reid "<device>"           Optional.
 Specify the target device for Person Reidentification Retail.
 The list of available devices is shown below.
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.